Series Editors:Alistair Harkness, University of New England in New South Wales, Australia and Jessica Peterson, Southern Oregon University, US

 Books in this series can be sole or joint authored, or edited collections, and will bebetween 60,000 and 80,000 words in length.

-Vania Ceccato, Royal Institute of Technology, Sweden Willie Clack, University of South Africa, South Africa Walter DeKeseredy, University of West Virginia, US Rachel Hale, Federation University, Australia Bridget Harris, Queensland University of Technology, Australia Qingli Meng, University of Northern Iowa, US Gorazd Meško, University of Maribor, Slovenia Kyle Mulrooney, University of New England, Australia Rick Ruddell, University of Regina, Canada Danielle Watson, Queensland University of Technology, Australia Ralph Weisheit, Illinois State University, US Rob White, University of Tasmania, Australia Andrew Wooff, Edinburgh Napier University, Scotland
+Matt Bowden, Technological University Dublin, Ireland Karen Bullock, University of Surrey, UK Vania Ceccato, Royal Institute of Technology, Sweden Willie Clack, University of South Africa, South Africa Walter DeKeseredy, University of West Virginia, US Rachel Hale, Central Queensland University, Australia Bridget Harris, Monash University, Australia Tarah Hodgkinson, Wilfrid Laurier University, Canada Qingli Meng, Independent Researcher, US Gorazd Meško, University of Maribor, Slovenia Christian Mouhanna, Centre for Sociological Research on Law and Criminal Justice Institutions, France Kyle Mulrooney, University of New England, Australia Kreseda Smith, Harper Adams University, UK Danielle Watson, Queensland University of Technology, Australia Ralph Weisheit, Illinois State University, US Rob White, University of Tasmania, Australia Andrew Wooff, Edinburgh Napier University, UK